christianityorigins/website/books/_posts/2018-08-11-christianity-slave-morality.md

 Christianity culminated from centuries of scribal work by imperial elites, who built on earlier slave morality religions codified at the Alexandrian School in Egypt under Philo of Alexandria.
 The goal was to spread a religion to the slaves that advanced monotheism, centralized texts and priesthoods, ethos like renouncing worldly possessions, asceticism, shame and guilt, and rewards in the afterlife for earthly suffering.
 These imperial cults were by design slave moralities to strip the will to power from the population to prevent rebellions.

+The central arguments of this book, stripped to its skeleton:

+1) Christianity was not a revelation but a deliberate construction—a "slave morality" system engineered at the Alexandrian School under Philo of Alexandria, synthesizing Platonism, Zoroastrian dualism, Egyptian mythology, and Jewish messianism into a unified weapon of psychological subversion.

+2) Its purpose was domestication—to strip populations of their will to power by inverting natural hierarchies, destroying ethnic bonds, replacing ancestral pride with universal guilt, and turning the weak against the strong through a self-regulating system of moral judgment.

+3) Its mechanism is the transvaluation of values—redefining "good" as the virtues of slaves (humility, obedience, poverty, chastity, self-denial) and "evil" as the virtues of masters (pride, strength, ambition, wealth, power, procreation).

+4) It is self-policing—the slave morality system empowers the lowest castes to stand in judgment of kings, creating a society where the powerful are constantly monitored, shamed, and undermined by the weak, who derive moral superiority from their very weakness.

+4) Secularization did not end Christianity; it perfected it—Marxism, Critical Theory, and modern Wokeness are not opponents of Christianity but its heretical children.
+They retain the entire moral architecture (original sin → white guilt, salvation → activism, heresy → cancel culture, universalism → globalism) while stripping away the supernatural furniture.

+5) Western man is now a domesticated animal—1,500 years of this psychological conditioning have produced a human type incapable of defending his own civilizational existence, pathologically altruistic toward outsiders, consumed by ancestral guilt, and convinced that his own extinction is moral progress.

+A Note on Method

+I follow Bruno Bauer (Marx's teacher, the forgotten genius of 19th-century biblical criticism) in understanding Christianity as a literary product of the Alexandrian synthesis.
+I follow Friedrich Nietzsche in understanding it as a psychological weapon of slave morality.
+I follow Revilo P. Oliver in tracing its political function as imperial population controland in recognizing that even atheist leftists remain fundamentally Christian in their moral architecture.

+This book synthesizes their insights into a unified theory: Christianity as Alexandrian psyop, perfected through Roman imperial adoption, secularized through Protestantism, and culminating in the Woke totalitarianism of the present.

+The second volume will trace Leftism as Christianity's secular reformation—same substance, new forms.
+But first, we must understand the original infection.

 Introduction

 Every single species on earth works towards the preservation and strengthening of its bloodline, from bonobos to pin oaks to jellyfish.
 Every single one.
 It is only through the domesticating forces of universal religions (Buddhism, Christianity, and Islam) that man has been able to 'overcome' these natural and deep biological drives and act in ways that are neutral or actually harm the reproductive success of his genes and offspring.
 Because of these universalizing religions, western man is an animal in the process of domestication.

 As well as Christianity being a slave-morality system, Friedrich Nietzsche wrote that Liberalism is a secularized Christian political-theological religion.
 The Reformation coincided with the invention of the Gutenberg printing press which increased literacy and this is when a myriad of Protestant sects sprung forth: the Anabaptists, the Mennonites, the Amish, the Digger Movement, the Ranters, etc., all of whom adhered to a system of communism and preached about universalism and a utopia on earth.
 Marxism was one of these sects.
 The only difference is that Marxism was the first secularized Christian sect where the belief in a supernatural god was replaced with a belief in an omnipresent government.

+The Alexandrian School under Philo Judaeus (c.
+20 BCE – 50 CE) was the laboratory.
+Here, Greek Platonism—the Logos doctrine, the Forms, the immortal soul, the Myth of Er's afterlife judgment—was fused with Jewish messianism and Zoroastrian dualism.
+The product was a theological virus: a suffering savior, a cosmic reversal of hierarchies, a deferred justice in the afterlife, and a universal brotherhood that dissolved tribal loyalty.
+Philo's writings contain the Logos theology, allegorical interpretation, virgin birth prototypes, and the Therapeutic community—every essential element of Christianity before the Gospels were written.
+This was not anticipation; this was the blueprint.

+Rome recognized the utility.
+Constantine's "conversion" in 312 CE was a political merger, not a spiritual awakening.
+He kept Sol Invictus on his coins and delayed baptism until his deathbed.
+The Council of Nicaea (325 CE) standardized doctrine under imperial supervision.
+Theodosius I made Christianity the only legal religion in 380 CE.
+Pagan temples were demolished, sacred groves burned, ancestral traditions criminalized.
+The psyop became state policy.

 Part 1: The Theoretical Framework

 1 Foundations of Christian Slave Morality and Nietzschean Critique

 Christianity is a sophisticated divide-and-conquer millenarianist (belief in a future utopia) (1) slave morality (2) system that is packaged as a religion.
 The system works by weaponizing the lowest "chandala" (3) castes as Friedrich Nietzsche called them (outcastes and untouchables in the Hindu caste system) of society to attack and overthrow the aristocratic and warrior castes (4); and secondly, the christian system contains within it a pacifist slave morality system that is designed to transvaluate a groups aristocratic and warrior values while turning these aristocratic and warrior castes into obedient and submissive slaves.

+Nietzsche's term "chandala" is deliberate.
+In Hindu caste hierarchy, the chandala are the untouchables—those outside the varna system, handling corpses and waste.
+Nietzsche saw Christianity as the "chandala religion" that took the values of society's lowest and made them the measure of all morality.
+The chandala's weakness becomes "meekness" (a virtue), his poverty becomes "blessedness," his inability to fight becomes "turning the other cheek."
+The master's strength becomes "pride" (a deadly sin), his wealth becomes "mammon," his power becomes "oppression."

+The system is self-policing because it makes every chandala a judge.
+The slave who accepts Christian morality now stands in moral judgment over his master.
+He cannot overthrow the master physically—the master has swords and soldiers.
+But he can condemn the master eternally.
+This gives the slave a sense of power that makes his earthly suffering bearable.
+He is not a victim; he is a martyr.
+His chains are not shame; they are a crown.
+This inversion makes rebellion unnecessary—why risk death for earthly freedom when cosmic justice is guaranteed?

+The aristocratic and warrior castes, meanwhile, are targeted for transvaluation.
+Their values—pride, honor, strength, courage, loyalty to kin—are redefined as sins.
+The proud man is the Pharisee in the temple, condemned.
+The rich man is the camel trying to pass through the needle's eye, impossible.
+The warrior is told to sheathe his sword: "all who draw the sword will die by the sword" (Matthew 26:52).
+The aristocrat who accepts Christianity must abandon his ancestral values and adopt the values of his own slaves.
+He must become meek, humble, charitable, forgiving.
+He must turn the other cheek to those he once ruled.
+This is domestication by moral inversion.

+Nietzsche saw the historical process clearly: Rome fell not to barbarians but to the Christian virus that rotted its aristocratic virtues from within.
+The same virus infected the Germanic tribes that conquered Rome.
+Warrior kings became penitent pilgrims.
+Viking raiders became cathedral builders.
+The will to power was redirected inward as guilt, outward as crusade—always controlled, always channeled into forms the priestly caste could manage.

 2 Monotheism and Universalism as Tools of Control